-Caladrius Biosciences, Inc. ("we," "us," "our," "Caladrius" or the "Company") is a clinical-stage biopharmaceutical company dedicated to the development of cellular therapies designed to reverse cardiovascular disease.
-The Company is developing first-in-class therapy products that are based on the notion that our body contains finely tuned mechanisms for self-repair.
-The Company's technology leverages and enables these mechanisms in the form of specific, naturally-occurring, minimally manipulated cells, using formulations unique to each indication.
+Caladrius Biosciences, Inc. ("we," "us," "our," "Caladrius" or the "Company") is a clinical-stage biopharmaceutical company dedicated to the development and commercialization of cellular therapies designed to reverse disease and/or promote the regeneration of damaged tissue.
+The Company is developing first-in-class therapeutics based on the characteristics of naturally occurring autologous CD34+ cells and their ability to stimulate the growth of new microvasculature.
+The Company's technology leverages these cells to enable the body's natural repair mechanisms using formulations unique to each medical indication.

-The Company's leadership team collectively has decades of biopharmaceutical development experience and world-recognized scientific achievement in the field of cardiovascular disease, among other fields.
-Its goal is to build a broad portfolio of novel and versatile products that address important unmet medical needs.
-The Company's current product candidates include three developmental treatments for ischemic diseases based on its CD34+ cell therapy platform: CLBS12, recipient of SAKIGAKE designation and eligible for early conditional approval in Japan for the treatment of critical limb ischemia ("CLI") based on the results of an ongoing clinical trial; CLBS16, in a Phase 2 clinical trial in the U.S. for the treatment of coronary microvascular dysfunction ("CMD"); and CLBS14, a Regenerative Medicine Advanced Therapy ("RMAT") designated therapy for which the Company has finalized with the U.S. Food and Drug Administration (the "FDA") a protocol for a Phase 3 confirmatory trial in subjects with no-option refractory disabling angina ("NORDA").
+The Company's goal is to develop and commercialize products that address important unmet medical needs based on a broad and versatile portfolio of candidates.
+The Company's current product candidates include: CLBS16, the subject of both a recently completed positive Phase 2a study and a newly initiated Phase 2b study in the U.S. for the treatment of coronary microvascular dysfunction ("CMD"); HONEDRA® (CLBS12), recipient of SAKIGAKE designation and eligible for early conditional approval in Japan for the treatment of critical limb ischemia ("CLI") and Buerger's Disease based on the results of an ongoing clinical trial; CLBS201, designed to assess the safety and efficacy of CD34+ cell therapy as a treatment for pre-dialysis patients with chronic kidney disease ("CKD") and OLOGOTM (CLBS14), a Regenerative Medicine Advanced Therapy ("RMAT") designated therapy for which the Company is in discussion with the U.S. Food and Drug Administration (the "FDA") to finalize a Phase 3 protocol of reduced size and scope for a confirmatory trial in subjects with no-option refractory disabling angina ("NORDA").